Kourtney Kardashian Parties With Khloe’s Ex French Montana After Dating Rumors Swirl

 “Me and Khloe are always going to be friends.
 I feel like we had a real dope relationship―there was no bad blood, nobody did something to somebody that we couldn’t come back from,” he stated.

-Meanwhile, fans can see more of Kourtney Kardashian’s life by following the mother-of-three on her social media accounts.
+Meanwhile, fans can see more of Kourtney’s life by following the mother-of-three on her social media accounts.